ekronborg/.dotfiles/arch_notes.md

 ## Tips

 * `i3lock` doesn't have a password prompt, so just start typing your password.
-It can also be launched with a background (`i3lock -i /path/to/image.jpg`) or a solid color (`i3lock -c 282828`)
+It can also be launched with a background (`$ i3lock -i /path/to/image.jpg`) or a solid color (`$ i3lock -c 282828`)
 * Enable colored output of pacman commands by uncommenting `Color` in `/etc/pacman.conf`
-* Enable trim for SSD/NVMe dsisk: `sudo systemctl enable --now fstrim.timer`.
+* Enable trim for SSD/NVMe dsisk: `$ sudo systemctl enable --now fstrim.timer`.
 Enabling this timer, will activate the service weekly
 * [Pacman commands compared to other package managers](https://wiki.archlinux.org/title/Pacman/Rosetta)
 * Increase verbosity of `pacman`
 ```sh